vectara/vectara-docs/www/docs/common-use-cases/question-answer/overview.md

 authoritative answer from the "answer" side of the question-answer database.

-This lacks the dynamic nature of Grounded Generation, but can allow you to very tight controls for the types of questions users can ask and get authoritative answers to.
+This lacks the dynamic nature of Grounded Generation, but can allow you to build very tight controls for the types of questions users can ask and get authoritative answers to.
 These can be great for building things like RFP-answering systems for employees and FAQ lookups for customers.